-Here, as an example, we will add movement to the [Angle X] parameter.
+Here, as an example, adding movement to the [Angle X] parameter is explained.

-- Places the target object in the warp deformer.
+- Place the target object in the warp deformer.

-- Add a 3-point key to the parameter and create a key form either the right or left side.
+- Add a 3-point key to the parameter and create a keyform on either the right or left side.

-* The same operation can be performed with [Reflect Motion] in the Palette menu of the [Parameter] palette.
+Note: The same operation can be performed with [Motion Inversion] in the Palette menu of the [Parameter] palette.

-- In the [Invert Settings] dialog, under Basic Functions, check [Flip Horizontally] and click OK.
+- In Basic Functions under the [Invert Settings] dialog box, check [Flip Horizontally] and click OK.

-When the color of the parameter changes and a red circle gradient appears at the destination of the reversal of the movement, you are done.
+The color of the parameter changes and a red circle gradient appears at the destination of the inversion of the movement.

 The movement on the other side is automatically generated, so move the parameters to check it.

-The same procedure can be used to create a vertical motion reversal.
+The same procedure can be used to create a vertical motion inversion.

-However, be careful to check the [Flip Vertically] checkbox in the [Flip Settings] dialog.
+However, be careful to check the [Flip Vertically] checkbox in the [Invert Settings] dialog box.

-It can be applied not only to warp deformers, but also to the position of the axis and angle of rotation of rotational deformers.
+This can be applied not only to warp deformers, but also to the position of the axis and angle of rotation of rotation deformers.

 The same [Motion Inversion] can be applied to ArtMeshes as to deformers.